Wolfgang Kröger: Scientific research

+More recently he has started to address reliability and risk issues of high-level automated vehicles.
+A proposal has been made to complement existing safety goals by aggregated target values and how to bring back stranded vehicles from minimal risk condition to operation.

 National and international cooperation

-Wolfgang Kröger recognized early on that the classical technical risk analysis must be enriched and modified to changing situations in our modern society.
-At an early stage far-reaching changes of the character of large risks to so-called systemic risks, triggered by an increasing integration and globalization of systems, became obvious and he realized the urgent need to develop new approaches to deal with such risks.
-Supported by the Swiss Government, he put the management of man-made technological, trans-boundary risks into a broader context by establishing the International Risk Governance Council (IRGC) as an independent organization.
+He put the management of man-made technological, trans-boundary risks into a broader context by establishing the International Risk Governance Council (IRGC) as an independent organization.
 Founded in 2003, the IRGC follows a trans-sectorial and multi-disciplinary approach and promotes multi-stakeholder participation, where appropriate.
-As its Founding Rector he has provided valuable contributions to its undeniable success to date.
 From mid-2011 to end of 2014 he helped to build up the ETH Risk Center, which pools the expertise of professors from various departments/disciplines.
 Its joint research output should support society and industry to better manage risk portfolios and design novel solutions for collaborative risk reduction and resilience enhancing schemes.
-Furthermore, he accountably prepared the proposal for a huge integrated research project on Future Resilient Systems, integrating combinations from ETH and top Singaporean universities; it was finally approved by the National Research Foundation of Singapore (NRF) for funding and launched in November 2014 and meanwhile entered its second phase.
-He joined the Institute of Advanced Sustainability Studies (IASS) Potsdam as Senior Fellow to help framing the concept of resilience and systematic risks in 2018.
-In the recent past, he contributed to ESYS by active participation in working groups on (de-)centralized energy systems and resilience of digitalized power systems.
-Further, the established a multi-actors platform on Future Mobility at the SATW to create a knowledge base, to support stakeholders, inform the public and trigger actions, where appropriate.
-The development of quantitative safety targets to avoid “unreasonable risk” is work in progress.
+Furthermore, he accountably prepared the proposal for a huge integrated research project on Future Resilient Systems, integrating combinations from ETH and top Singaporean universities; it was approved by the National Research Foundation of Singapore (NRF) for funding and launched in November 2014 and meanwhile entered and completed its second phase.